 A study of the computer environment and practice of selected applications on the personal computer.
-Specific topics include Microsoft applications, the use of word processing with hands-on applications using Microsoft Word, spreadsheets with hands-on applications using Microsoft Access.
+Specific topics include Microsoft applications, the use of word processing with hands-on applications using Microsoft Word, spreadsheets with hands-on applications using Microsoft Excel, presentation and graphics using PowerPoint and Database management using Access.
 Other topics of current interest in information processing and office automation will be discussed (Course is 75-80% hands-on).